 $TE_t$ is a vector of variables related to time effects.
 First, we introduce a general time trend (trend) for all countries in order to account for the time patterns affecting road safety.
-Then, we replace the general trend with three different time trends: for low-income countries (trendl), middleincome countries (trendm) and high-income countries (trendh), to control for possible divergent time patterns between countries of different income levels.
-In the second model we introduce yearspecific dummy variables for the first ten years following democratization to quantify the dynamics of the process.
+Then, we replace the general trend with three different time trends: for low-income countries (trendl), middle-income countries (trendm) and high-income countries (trendh), to control for possible divergent time patterns between countries of different income levels.
+In the second model we introduce year-specific dummy variables for the first ten years following democratization to quantify the dynamics of the process.

 N is the number of countries, $T_i$ is the year for the i-th country and $\varepsilon{it}$ is the error term.
-Finally $s_i$ denotes a country-specific fixed.
-The parameters of the model are estimated by the maximum likelihood method using Stata's xtnbreg command.
+In the fixed-effect specification $s_i$ denotes either a country-specific fixed or random effect.
+The parameters of the model are estimated by the maximum likelihood method.
 The number of vehicles per km network (vehkm) is an offset variable accounting for the fact that countries with a higher level of motorization per network kilometer should have more traffic accidents and fatalities.
 In the estimation the coefficient of its logarithm is restricted to one.